- Insurance lead generation is the process of deploying strategies and tactics that attract potential insurance customers and fill the funnel.

 - Are they looking for a quick answer or something with depth?

 Regardless of whether you are at a life insurance, health insurance, property insurance, auto insurance, or business insurance company, make search intent and relevance your priority.
-Then, pick keywords with the metrics that best support that goal.
+Then, pick keywords with the best SEO metrics to support that goal.

 FYI, we wrote an entire post about full-funnel marketing here: What the Heck is ToFu, MoFu BoFu?!